Chelsea-Myers/Baby-Name-App-Project-Files/README.md

    a.
 Run: `python3 --version`
    b.
 Run: `pip3 --version`
 3. **Create a Virtual Environment**
    a.
 Navigate to the project directory.
    b.
+Run: `sudo apt install python3.10-venv`
-Run: `python3 -m venv venv`
+   C. Run: `python3 -m venv venv`
 4. **Activate the Virtual Environment**
    a.
 Run: `source venv/bin/activate`
    b.
 Verify that `(venv)` appears at the start of your terminal prompt.